maemresen/city-list/README.md

 # city-list
-The main motivation of this project is listing and editing cities in the world.
+The main motivation of this project is listing and editing cities in the world. \

+## Outline
 1. [Quick Start](./quick-start.md)
 2. [Big Picture](./big-picture.md)
 3. [Authentication & Authorization](./auth.md)